-Traveling is undoubtedly branded as a luxury for most of us mere human beings, because unless you have a combination of bottomless pockets and unlimited vacation days a year, it would be such a pain in the wallet to go to places.
-Ha, how good it is to imagine that is the case for everyone.
-Pretty sure we’ve all been to all of the countries and islands in the world by now, shared and experienced different cultures of other countries and whatnot.
+Traveling is undoubtedly branded as a luxury for most of us because unless you have a combination of bottomless pockets and unlimited vacation days a year, it would be such a pain in the wallet to go to places.
+Ha, how good it is to imagine that as a possibility for everyone — pretty sure we’d already fly to different countries and islands in the world by now, shared and experienced different cultures of other countries and whatnot.
 But alas, we have to make do with what we currently have.

 “WHAT CAN I BRING WITH ME THAT I ALREADY OWN?”
 This is a question on what resources you already have that can minimize your traveling expenses.
 An example would be carrying around a water bottle with you during walks.
 Almost every establishments would be willing to refill your bottle so you don’t have to buy another once you’re finished.
 Other items could be your bag essentials like tissues, snacks, slippers, etc. The price could look little, but it will add up after some time.